 Macabre Moth Motif: Specifically in Woodfall Temple, where they will chase Link whenever he carries a Deku Stick on fire.
 Also, the dungeon boss Odolwa will sometimes summon moths to attack.

-Magic Music: Mostly focused on the Ocarina.
+Magic Music: The Ocarina, and the corresponding instruments used by Link's three other forms.
 Healing souls, teleporting, summoning storms, going back and forth through time and more are available to Link through the Ocarina's songs.
-Sharp the composer also has a song which will slowly kill those who hear it.
+On the side of evil, Sharp the composer has mastered a tune that slowly kills those who hear it.

-Marshmallow Hell: If you do Cremia's Escort Mission after getting the Romani Mask (that means doing it again), she treats Link to this for lack of a better reward.
+Marshmallow Hell: If you complete Cremia's Escort Mission with the Romani Mask already in your possession, she treats Link to a hug for lack of a better reward.